Victoria Azarenka: 2009: Three titles, top 10, major doubles final

 Receiving a bye in the first round at the Los Angeles, Azarenka fell to Maria Sharapova.
 In Cincinnati, Azarenka lost to Jelena Janković in the third round, committing 11 double faults.
 At the Rogers Cup in Toronto, she was seeded ninth.
 She lost to returning Kim Clijsters in the second round.
 At the US Open, Azarenka was seeded eighth.
 She fell to Francesca Schiavone in the third round.
 Seeded eighth at the Pan Pacific Open in Tokyo, she lost to Li Na in the quarterfinals, in a third set tiebreak, giving up a 5–1 lead in the first set.
 In her next tournament the China Open, Azarenka was seeded ninth.
 She lost in the second round to recent Tokyo champion Maria Sharapova, while serving for the match twice.
 She intended to play the Kremlin Cup in Moscow, but she withdrew.
-At the year-end Sony Ericsson Championships in Doha, Azarenka vanquished Jelena Janković in her first-round robin-match.
+At the year-end WTA Championships in Doha, Azarenka vanquished Jelena Janković in her first-round robin-match.
 In her second match, however, Azarenka was defeated by Caroline Wozniacki.
 Azarenka failed to convert a match point in the final set in which she led by a break on four occasions.
 Azarenka also conceded her serve at 5–5, to leave Wozniacki serving for the match after receiving a point penalty for racket abuse.
 Due to her loss to Wozniacki, Azarenka had to defeat second alternate Agnieszka Radwańska to qualify for the semifinals.
 She led with a double break, before going on to lose nine of the next ten games, eventually conceding the match and retiring while trailing in the third set, citing severe cramping.

 Azarenka ended the year ranked world No. 7, with a 45–15 win–loss record, having won three titles and qualified for the year-end championships for the first time in her career.